September 6, 2015

 homeless selfie time

-homeless selfie-time
+homeless selfie

 It was already dark when I began to think about my options on where to sleep that night.